lume/cli/README.md

 ====

 - [ ] Source maps!
 Important!
 Coming very soon...
+- [ ] Important!
+Don't run `git stash` during version script if there's nothing to stash, otherwise it will pop a previous stash after `npm version` is done.
 - [ ] A project template for generating new projects with `builder-init`. (then update the Project Structure section above)
 - [ ] Testing configs and procedures